Friday, November 21, 2008

 Favorite actor – Will Farrell, Adam Sandler, Seth Rogan

-– Usually dressed in a Catholic school girl outfit or dreams of dating a girl drawn wearing catholic school girl uniform.
+The anime kid – Usually dressed in a Catholic school girl outfit or dreams of dating a girl drawn wearing catholic school girl uniform.
 They rarely venture from anime section of the local video store unless there is new animated TV series release party.

 Favorite movies – Akira, Spirited Away, Ran